Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 World Bank.
 (2024).
 Enterprise survey data. https://www.worldbank.org/data/enterprises

 Authors must ensure that all submissions are original, unpublished, and not under consideration elsewhere.
-Submissions derived from conference proceedings may be considered only if:

 the original conference paper is clearly disclosed at submission,